 The risk under an insurance contract is the risk that an insured event will occur including the uncertainty of the amount and timing of any resulting claim.
 The principal risk the Company faces under such contracts is that actual claims and benefit payments exceed the carrying amount of insurance liabilities.
-This is influenced by the frequency of claims, severity of claims, actual benefits paid are greater than originally estimated and subsequent development of long-term claims.
+This is influenced by the frequency of claims, severity of claims, actual benefits paid are greater than originally estimated.

 The variability of risks is improved by diversification of risk of loss to a large portfolio of insurance contracts as a more diversified portfolio is less likely to be affected by change in any subset of the portfolio, as well as unexpected outcomes.
 The variability of risks is also improved by careful selection and implementation of underwriting strategy and guidelines as well as the use of reinsurance arrangements.
-The Company establishes underwriting guidelines and limits, which stipulate who may accept what risks and the applicable limits.
-These limits are continuously monitored.